briansimiyuj/doctor-appointment-app/README.md

       1. Create a Add Notes Modal component and mount it on the Tab Action Button component if the showAddNotesModal state is true and pass closeAddNotesModal as a prop
       2. Mount ModalHeader component on the Add Notes Modal component and pass title and onClose as props
-      3. Create a ModalBody component and mount it on the Add Notes Modal component and  wrap it with AddNotesProvider
-      4. Create a ModalFooter component and mount it on the Add Notes Modal component and pass closeAddNotesModal as a prop
-        a.
-Create a button to close the modal and attach closeAddNotesModal as an onClick event handler
-        b.
-Create a button to submit the notes

   ### Add Notes Context